satutama/responsive-webpage/README.md

-# Frontend assignment exercise
+# Frontend exercise

-## Assignment

 ### Goal

-The goal of this assignment is to convert the provided designs below to a working frontend using HTML, CSS and JS.
+The goal of this exercise is to convert the provided designs below to a working frontend using HTML, CSS and JS.

 - [Homepage - Desktop](designs/Red%20Alert%20-%20Homepage%20-%20Desktop.png)
 - [Homepage - Mobile](designs/Red%20Alert%20-%20Homepage%20-%20Mobile.png)